'I will be very happy to play for the USMNT' - Siebatcheu ready to commit as March friendlies loom | Goal.com

 Josh Sargent is currently among the front-runners, while veterans like Jozy Altidore and Gyasi Zardes are also in the mix.

-You can also add in players like Nicholas Gioacchini and Sebastian Soto, as well as Matthew Hoppe, who could soon be in line for his first senior call-up.
+You can also add in players like Daryl Dike, Nicholas Gioacchini and Sebastian Soto, as well as Matthew Hoppe, who could soon be in line for his first senior call-up.

 Siebatcheu only adds to that competition in a position that remains one of weakness for the USMNT.